Optimal dividend and capital injection under self-exciting claims: Reinforcement learning estimate

 The learned strategies display the same qualitative structure as the optimal policy obtained through the variational inequality formulation in the PDE section.
 This close agreement provides strong evidence for the validity of the reinforcement learning approach.
 Some discrepancies between the two training runs can be observed in the precise location of the control boundaries.
 This behaviour is expected: since policy-gradient methods optimise over a restricted class of parametrised stochastic policies, they converge to near-optimal strategies rather than an exact optimum.
 For such quasi-optimal policies, the control boundary is not uniquely defined.
 Our Monte Carlo experiments confirm that the estimated value is only slightly sensitive to variations in the dividend boundary, provided that the global structure of the optimal strategy is preserved.

 Finally, Table~\ref{TAB:value_PDE_RL_comparison} reports three sets of values for representative state pairs.
 The first column (PDE) shows the benchmark value computed from the numerical solution of the HJB variational inequality.
 The second block provides a Monte Carlo estimate of the value obtained when applying the theoretically optimal policy to the discretised environment.
 The third block reports the corresponding estimate obtained using the policy learned by reinforcement learning.
 Both Monte Carlo values are computed from $4{,}096$ simulated trajectories, and the reported confidence intervals are the standard asymptotic $95\%$ confidence intervals.
 The relative errors reported in the table are computed by comparing respectively the Monte Carlo estimate of the value function applying theoretical optimal policy and RL Monte Carlo estimate to the PDE benchmark value.
-The policy learned by RL consistently outperforms the theoretically optimal continuous-time policy when both are evaluated on the discretised environment, highlighting the ability of RL to adapt favourably to numerical discretisation effects.
+The policy learned by RL consistently outperforms the theoretically optimal continuous-time policy when both are evaluated on the discretised environment.
+This result is empirical, yet expected by construction.
+The RL policy is trained directly on the discretised environment and therefore implicitly adapts to the time discretisation, while the continuous-time optimal policy targets the original continuous-time problem.

 Beyond this qualitative agreement, the reinforcement learning framework offers two significant advantages.
 First, it scales naturally to higher-dimensional settings in which PDE-based methods become impractical or computationally prohibitive.
 Second, it provides a flexible modelling environment: changes to the claim distribution, richer dependence structures between claims and intensity, or more complex interactions in the dynamics can be incorporated with minimal modifications to the learning procedure.
 In this regard, reinforcement learning constitutes a powerful and adaptable tool for approximating optimal strategies in stochastic control problems with complex or high-dimensional dynamics.